 VOICE OF THE LAKE

 Voice of the Lake is an oratorio for Vocal Soloists, Choirs, and Instruments that brings to life the struggle between the recreational and natural joys of Lake Erie and the commercial, agricultural and political issues that threaten its ecological health.
-Written in four parts with lyrics drawn from the poetry of Cleveland poet David Adams and composer Margaret Brouwer as well as transcripts from a U.S. Army Corps of Engineers public hearing, and video clips from the Northeast Ohio Sewer Department, the work highlights ongoing environmental concerns that are affecting Lake Erie: a recreational treasure, expansive natural habitat, important economic engine, major shipping channel and the source of drinking water for 11 million people.
+Written in four parts with lyrics drawn from the poetry of Cleveland poet David Adams and composer Margaret Brouwer as well as transcripts from a U.S. Army Corps of Engineers public hearing, and video clips from the Northeast Ohio Regional Sewer District, the work highlights ongoing environmental concerns that are affecting Lake Erie: a recreational treasure, expansive natural habitat, important economic engine, major shipping channel and the source of drinking water for 11 million people.

-Part III begins with the solo soprano whose research about the various polluters of the lake has left her sleepless at night.
+Part III: The Dream.
+Learning about the various polluters of the lake has left the soprano sleepless at night.
 She sings that she is filled with fear for the lake and the people.
 How can it be made right?
 A lullaby sung by the mezzo leads into a fitful dream in the form of video projection streaming various lake-pollution visuals that include farm and street run-off into the lake.
 It is accompanied by rhythmic, instrumental music.
-Part III ends with the mezzo aria, “It is Long Past Dusk”, followed by the soprano’s “Listen.”